Jitendra2603/Hvim/subtask4/overview_prompt.md

    - Automatically open the default web browser when the preview command is executed.
    - Ensure the preview updates when the Markdown file is modified in the editor.

+5. **Visible Cursor**:
+   - Ensure the cursor position is visible in the terminal text editor.

 ## Implementation Details